MatthijsKamstra/haxejs/intro.md

 ###How will this help me?

-It will get you started with javascript **and** Haxe.
+It will get you started with JavaScript **and** Haxe.
 How to setup your project, install externs and how to work with them.
 This probably will never be a complete documentation but it will help you get started!

 ###For who is this?

 For clever, cool and handsom developers.
 Duh! :D

-* Probably for javascript developers who already started with Haxe.
+* Probably for JavaScript developers who already started with Haxe.
-* Developers who know that javascript sucks for bigger projects.
+* Developers who know that JavaScript sucks for bigger projects.
 * Developers who have tried CoffeeScript and TypeScript.
 * Javascript developers who write more then a half a dozen classes.
 * Flash-developers looking for an AS3 replacement